3P0D/3p0d_SurvivalSuite/README.md

 # 3P0D'S SURVIVAL SUITE
-a Blender addon to make my life easier.
+Blender addon to make my life easier.
 it's shared "as is" and I cannot guarantee everything will be working.
 install the python file directly in the addon menu.